gokrazy/bakery/README.md

-The bakery is part of the [gokrazy](https://github.com/gokrazy/gokrazy) project.
-It consists of a set of programs, installed on two different Raspberry Pi 3s at [stapelberg](https://github.com/stapelberg)’s place:
+The bakery is part of the [gokrazy](https://gokrazy.org/) project.
+It consists of a set of programs, installed on multiple different Raspberry Pis at [stapelberg](https://github.com/stapelberg)’s place:

- * One “sacrificial” Raspberry Pi 3 (`bakery`) is running a gokrazy image with the `bake` program.
+ * A number of “sacrificial” Raspberry Pis (`bakery`, `bakery4`, `bakeryzero2w`, etc.) are running a gokrazy image with the `bake` program.
 The program prints success messages to the serial console.
- * The `bootery` program installs updated gokrazy images on the `bakery` Raspberry Pi 3 and waits for the success messages printed by the `bake` program (the Raspberry Pi 3 running `bootery` is physically connected to the serial console of the `bakery` Raspberry Pi 3).
+ * The `bootery` program installs updated gokrazy images on the `bakery` Raspberry Pis and waits for the success messages printed by the `bake` program (the Raspberry Pi running `bootery` is physically connected to the serial console of the `bakery` Raspberry Pi).

 The `bootery` program is used in our continuous integration setup to verify that new [firmware](https://github.com/gokrazy/firmware) and